 The Director-General’s Temporary Recommendations should include a directive to countries to ensure that women at risk of Zika virus infection have access to birth control and safe abortion.
 For most countries in the Americas, this will require decriminalizing abortion or ensuring exemptions permitting abortions in medical emergencies include possible Zika virus infection.
 Calls by countries that women simply avoid getting pregnant – including those by the governments of Brazil, Honduras, Colombia, and El Salvador – without providing access to reproductive rights services, are not only ineffective and naïve but dangerous to both women’s and public health.

 According to the Center for Reproductive Rights “The World’s Abortion Laws 2016”, nearly all countries in the Americas currently experiencing or likely to experience Zika virus cases have laws that may prevent women accessing reproductive services.
+In the Americas, only Canada and Chile are not predicted to have Zika transmission as the Aedes genus of mosquito is not present.
+Canada recognizes women’s health human rights with regard to abortion, however Chile completely prohibits abortion (life saving abortions are permitted on the grounds of a criminal defense of necessity).
 In South America, only Uruguay, French Guiana, and Guyana have laws that allow access to abortion without restriction as to reason.
 Brazil, Paraguay, Suriname and Venezuela, abortion is either completely criminalized or only permitted to save a woman’s life, and Colombia allows abortion in cases of foetal impairment.
 In Central America, no countries provide access to abortion without restriction as to reason and in El Salvador, Guatemala, Honduras, and Nicaragua, abortion is either completely criminalized or only permitted to save a woman’s life, however Belize and Panama allows for abortion in cases of foetal impairment.
 In North America, Mexico allows for abortion in cases of foetal impairment, and while abortion is a constitutionally guaranteed right in the United States, a number of states have been implementing laws that restrict the accessibility of abortion, including southern states such as Texas which may experience local transmission of Zika cases.
 The Texas case is coming before the United States Supreme Court this term in Whole Woman’s Health et al v.
 Hellerstedt.

 It is unfair, and ineffective, to place the burden of responsibility for preventing foetal malformations solely on the women.
 Governments cannot ask women to postpone having a family indefinitely, especially if they do not have access to safe reproductive services.
 Governments must act to protect the health of their citizens, and meet their obligations under international health and human rights law.